arch1703/rob6323_go2_project/README.md

 ## Overview

 This project extends the provided ROB6323 Go2 locomotion baseline environment.
 The original environment used joint position control and only rewarded linear and yaw velocity tracking.
-We introduced torque-level control, gait modeling, stability rewards, and advanced foot interaction modeling.
+This implementation introduces torque level control, gait modeling, stability rewards, and advanced foot interaction modeling.
 Additional reward terms were added to further improve gait quality and realism.

 ---